JdeRobot/PyOnBrowser/README.md

 correct output of the sensors ending in .ok (see /pathinstall/PyOnBrowser/integ_tests/simpl_test/ for an example).

-To run A/B testing (translated against native Python)
+To run A/B testing (tested against native Python)

 ~~~sh
 /pathinstall/PyOnBrowser/ab_test/runabtest.sh